 High-end light and electron microscopes, and cutting-edge imaging software and analysis tools

-The microscopy and imaging core facility supports FMI scientists and collaborators for high-end light and electron microscopy, high-content screening, and image analysis.
+The Facility for Advanced Imaging and Microscopy (FAIM) supports FMI scientists and collaborators with cutting-edge light and electron microscopy, high-content screening, and image analysis.

-- Provide access to high-end acquisition and analysis workstations.
+- Provide access to state-of-the-art acquisition systems and analysis workstations.

 - Maintain instruments and workstations to ensure quality and efficiency.

-- Develop workflows for big-data analysis and storage.
+- Develop workflows for data acquisition, analysis and storage.

-- Connect with other institutes to make usage of the know-how among the Swiss, European and worldwide network of microscopy and imaging.
+- Interact with other institutes to benefit from the know-how among the Swiss, European and worldwide networks of microscopy and imaging.

 Light microscopy (LM)

 Light microscopes are available for a variety of purposes, e.g.: analyze and quantify molecular and cellular dynamics, (co-)localize labels, measure molecular interactions and concentrations.
 Our microscopes can accommodate a diversity of samples, especially living specimens.
 We offer a very large palette of imaging modalities, from wide-field imaging to single-point and spinning-disk confocal, structured illumination, TIRF, slide scanning and 2-photon/NLO imaging.
 Expertise is available on any aspect of the entire process of experiment design, sample preparation and image acquisition.